 - Section 6.
-If the employee elects to supplement his or her workers' compensation payments, as described above, the employee shall notify the Commander of the Bureau in which he serves, or Chief Deputy if applicable, in writing, of such election, within seven (7) days of the compensable injury or as soon thereafter as is practicable.
-Should the employee subsequently desire to cancel or alter any such election, the same shall be submitted in writing to the Commander of his Bureau or Division, or Chief Deputy if applicable. - Section 7.
-An employee receiving payment under workers' compensation for a service-connected injury will not be eligible for overtime compensation. - Section 8.
+If the employee elects to supplement his or her workers' compensation payments, as described above, the employee shall notify Fiscal Affairs in writing of such election, within seven (7) days of the compensable injury or as soon thereafter as is practicable.
+Should the employee subsequently desire to cancel or alter any such election, the same shall be submitted in writing to Fiscal Affairs. - Section 7.
+An employee receiving payment under workers' compensation for a service-connected injury will not be eligible for overtime compensation with the following exceptions: when an employee is subpoenaed or otherwise required to appear in court or at a driver's license hearing as the result of a matter arising out of the course of the employee's employment. - Section 8.
 Employees who must seek initial emergency medical treatment for a workers' compensation injury and are detained by the medical facility beyond their normal scheduled workday will be compensated at their base hourly rate of pay.
 Initial emergency medical treatment shall occur at the time the employee sustains such injury requiring emergency treatment.
 Compensation shall not exceed four (4) hours and is not considered to be time worked for FLSA purposes.
 Employees affected by this provision shall report their time in accordance with the provisions established by the Sheriff's Office. - Section 9.
 Procedures established by the Sheriff's Office shall be followed for documentation of leaves of absence for treatment of work-related injuries when appointments conflict with an employee's assigned work schedule. - Section 10.
 Once an employee has reached maximum medical improvement (MMI), any further follow-up appointments or treatments for a work-related injury which take place during the employee's assigned work schedule and are no more than a full work day in length may be completed on administrative leave.
-If such follow-up treatment or appointment results in the employee's absence from duty for any period of time other than the day of the appointment or treatment, the absence shall be covered by the use of the employee's accrued leave. - Section 11.
-When a physician certifies that an employee is temporarily unable to perform the essential job functions of his position, is unable to successfully complete the physical abilities test as provided by Sheriff's Office policy, is unable to complete inservice training, or unable to complete firearms training, then an attempt will be made to provide the employee with a light duty assignment.
-Said light duty shall be offered solely at the discretion of the Sheriff or his designee.

-Section 12.
-No employee shall continue in an active service capacity in less than full duty status or be absent from duty due to any condition resulting from a work-related injury or illness that renders the employee unable to perform the essential functions of his job classification for a period in excess of 270 calendar days in any twelve-month period, including completion of in-service training, firearms training, or the physical abilities test.
+Appointments should, whenever possible, be scheduled on dates and times the employee is not scheduled to work.
+However, if follow-up appointments or treatment conflict with the employee's work schedule, administrative leave may be used. - Section 11.
+When a physician certifies that an employee is temporarily unable to perform the essential job functions of his position, is unable to successfully complete the physical abilities test as provided by Sheriff's Office policy, is unable to complete in- service training, or unable to complete firearms training, then an attempt will be made to provide the employee with a light duty assignment.
+Said light duty shall be offered solely at the discretion of the Sheriff or his designee. - Section 12.
+No employee shall continue in an active service capacity in less than full duty status or be absent from duty due to any condition resulting from a work-related injury or illness that renders the employee unable to perform the essential functions of his job classification for a period in excess of 270 calendar days in any twelve-month period, including completion of inservice training, firearms training, or the physical abilities test.